wenleicao/wenleicao.github.io/_posts/2017-03-11-Observe-SAP-Data-Service-CDC-Behavior-Using-Table-Comparison.md

 Another senario, what if your existing table has duplicate records for one customer.
 When you do incremental loading, what is going to happen?

 <img src="/images/blog5/cdc4before.PNG" >

+In this case, Kevin shows twice in the existing table.
+The incoming data only has one record for each custmomer.